cf73/conradfulbrookdesign/content/collections/work/fidelis.md

         type: text
         text: 'Future plans include more visual refinement and a full eCommerce solution.'
 updated_by: 20afbc48-a67b-499d-803b-8e3bff7cf603
-updated_at: 1643054895
+updated_at: 1685936822
-card_blurb: "Fidelis is a leading importer, distributor and retailer of high-end 'audiophile' equipment, based in\L Nashua, NH"
+card_blurb: 'Fidelis is a leading importer, distributor and retailer of high-end ''audiophile'' equipment, based in Nashua, NH'
 type_of_work:
   - identity
   - ux-ui